reubenmiller/go-c8y-cli/docs/go-c8y-cli/docs/cli/c8y/retentionrules/c8y_retentionrules_create.md

       --editable                Whether the rule is editable.
 Can be updated only by management tenant.
       --fragmentType string     RetentionRule will be applied to documents with fragmentType.
   -h, --help                    help for create
-      --maximumAge int          Maximum age of document in days. (default 365) --processingMode string   Cumulocity processing mode
+      --maximumAge int          Maximum age of document in days.
+      --processingMode string   Cumulocity processing mode
       --source string           RetentionRule will be applied to documents with source.
       --template string         Body template